tteeoo/svc/README.md

 It uses word-based memory, where each memory address maps to a word-length value.
 This means that while there are only 65,536 memory addresses, it technically has 128K of memory since each address points to a 16-bit value instead of a byte.
 The reasoning for this is simple: simplicity.
-Most modern computer systems use bytes because they can be more flexible and effecient.
+Most modern computer systems use bytes because they can be more flexible and efficient.
 Those are not the goals of this project.

 It has a VGA text mode where it starts reading the contents of memory from a specified address